lunkums/pakify/README.md

 # Future Plans

+- Replace all uses of `seek_read` with a cross-platform function
 - Implement additional validation
 - Add the ability to load data from the .pak file's virtual file system
 - Implement a test suite